 Poike Peninsula

-Paula and I hiked along the sea cliffs of the northwest for a few hours and didn’t see another person.
-It is a wild wind-swept lava rock landscape with huge tropical turquoise green waves crashing ashore.
-An all-day hike can take you to the other side of the cliffs passed a few isolated moai’s along the way.
+Paula and I hiked along the northwest sea cliffs for several hours without encountering another soul.
+The landscape was wild and raw—an expanse of wind-swept lava rock with huge, turquoise waves crashing ashore.
+An all-day hike along this route can take you to the far side of the cliffs, where you’ll pass several solitary moai along the way.

 Paula admiring the sea cliffs of the northwest